Salt Connectivity

 2. Proxies Connectivity

-The other possible issue which Uyuni Proxy can be affected with is the case when the connectivity to the Uyuni Server is lost for quite long interval, so the clients behind it started to retry the authentication to the salt-master service on the Uyuni Server.
-This situation could be potentially dangerous as it could lead to collecting large amount of ZeroMQ messages with authentication attemps in the interal buffer of ZeroMQ sockets used inside the salt-broker service, so that on restoring the connection to the salt-master all of the messages will be pushed to it.
-It could lead to the issues on Uyuni Server side with salt-master service, as it could be impossible to serve all the cached requests in apropriate time or even to the complete denial of the service.
+Uyuni Proxy connectivity can also suffer when the connectivity to the Uyuni Server is lost for a quite long interval.
+In such a case Proxy connected clients started to retry the authentication to the salt-master service on the Uyuni Server.
+This situation could be potentially dangerous because it could lead to collecting large amount of ZeroMQ messages with authentication attemps in the interal buffer of ZeroMQ sockets used inside the salt-broker service.
+Then, on restoring the connection to the salt-master all of the pending messages will be pushed to it.
+It could lead to the issues on Uyuni Server side with salt-master service, because it could be impossible to serve all the cached requests in appropriate time or even to the complete denial of the service.

-To avoid such situation a set of extra parameters was introduced.
-The most important one is wait_for_backend, which should be set to True.
+To avoid such situation a set of tuning parameters is available.
+As the most important one, wait_for_backend should be set to True.
 This prevents opening the sockets for the clients behind the proxy while the connectivity to the salt-master service is not established.
 In this case the messages from the clients are not collected in the internal buffers. drop_after_retries is setting the number of retries before closing the sockets to drop the cached messages.
-The other parameters could help to fine tune the behaviour for the environment.
+The other parameters could help to fine tune the behavior for the environment.

 Setting timeouts, intervals and drop_after_retries to lower values are making salt-broker service more aggressive on detecting the connection loss to the salt-master, so that it puts the clients behind the proxy to the conditions closer as they are connected directly to the Uyuni Server.
-On the other hand increasing the values could provide some benefits in case if the network channel between the Uyuni Proxy and Uyuni Server is not stable enough, the message buffering can provide some flexibility while re-establishing the connection.
+Increasing the values could provide some benefits in case if the network channel between the Uyuni Proxy and Uyuni Server is not stable enough, the message buffering can provide some flexibility while re-establishing the connection.

 ###### ZeroMQ connection options ######